 Women writers, directors and producers

-in the silent film era
+worked more prolifically in the silent film era

-than at any other time in the first century
+than at any other time in the first century of American filmmaking

 AFI’s Women They Talk About project, named after a lost 1928 film, is an educational initiative with a mission to document the widely unrecorded contributions of female filmmakers in the silent film era and uncover the true story of women’s pioneering role in the creation of American cinema.
 Women They Talk About was led by the research team at the AFI Catalog of Feature Films, the world’s most authoritative, freely accessible database of every American film released in the first 100 years of the art form and funded by The David and Lura Lovell Foundation and the National Endowment for the Humanities.
+The initiative, using the AFI Catalog’s uniquely comprehensive and scholarly data on American film history, provides an unprecedented opportunity to illuminate women’s contributions to the creation of cinema and supports new conversations and discoveries about female filmmakers, ensuring that they are, indeed, talked about.

 6,000+

-from the silent era
+Newly documented films from the silent era

 As part of a three-year study, AFI documented 6,000 feature films released in the silent era—many of which were written, directed and produced by women—that previously had little or no record in any book or online database.
 Through this process, AFI captured information about hundreds of women who had yet to be included in the historical canon and added their credits to the AFI Catalog, ensuring they will be part of film history.